Pergola Magazine

 The cornerstone of the low-residency MFA in creative writing is the intensive residency experience.
 For 10 days in June, students in the program attend residencies on the Hood College campus, during which they participate in rigorous writing workshops and attend lectures, panels and readings by permanent and guest faculty and graduating students.
 Residencies are designed to immerse students in activities and subjects central to the writing life and to foster a sense of community and fellowship with other writers; therefore, students are strongly encouraged to stay on campus in one of our newly renovated dorms for the duration of each residency.
 Visits to Frederick’s thriving historic Downtown are part of the residency; restaurants, shops, theatre, bars, art galleries, concerts and a wonderful independent bookstore are all a 10-minute walk from campus.
 Room and board are included in the residency fees.

 At the core of the residency is the writing workshop, in which developing writers share their work for critique and provide commentary on the work of other members.
-Led by an accomplished writer in each genre, workshops meet daily in the mornings, and students are guaranteed an expert and detailed review of their work.
+Led by an accomplished writer in each genre, workshops meet in the mornings every other day, and students are guaranteed an expert and detailed review of their work.

 In the afternoons, faculty and graduating students present lectures and panels on a range of topics within literary history, theory and practice, while evenings are devoted to literary readings.
 At the end of the residency period, students return to their individual writing lives reenergized and recommitted to the practice of writing.
 They then commence a period of concentrated reading and writing in the semester between residencies under the close guidance of a faculty mentor.